w3c/ift-encoder/README.md

 yet fully support all aspects of the specification.
 Notably:

 *  Format 1 patch maps are not generated.
-*  CFF and CFF2 based fonts are not supported.
 *  Handling of feature and design space extension in an encoding is only partially implemented.
 *  Not all encoder config options are supported yet.
 These are marked as unimplemented in the schema.